felixfoertsch/felixfoertsch.github.io/_posts/2019-02-23-use the pumping lemma for regular languages.md

 ---
 layout: post
-title: "Pumping Lemma for Regular Languages"
+title: "Use the Pumping Lemma for Regular Languages"
 categories:
-  - Computer Science
+  - Tutorials
 tags:
   - proof
-  - explanation
   - automata and languages
   - computer science